-By: Allyson Miller, Army Spouse
+By Allyson Miller, Army Spouse

 The first day of school always looms large on the calendar.
-Most military friends I know who do a military PCS over the summer work to get the last of the boxes unpacked and the house organized.
+Most military friends I know who do a military move over the summer work to get the last of the boxes unpacked and the house organized.
 I mean, who wants to start the school year in chaos?
 Shouldn’t that be reserved for that magical time of the year when soccer season intersects with the ballet recital or the week before Christmas when every club and organization wants to have a holiday gathering?

-Military Word of Mouth
+Military Word of Mouth during a military move

-Of our eight active-duty moves, this PCS to Southern California is only the second painless move we’ve experienced.
+Of our eight active-duty moves, this PCS to Southern California is only the second painless military move we’ve experienced.
 Most of my friends claim that it’s because we were ahead of the summer PCS cycle.
 Relocating in early May meant working with the top tier moving companies.
 And I am inclined to agree with them.
-However, from the beginning, I treated this move just like the last five.
-PCSes where movers left trash in our house, made racist remarks in front of our son, stole a furniture dolly, left multiple items unwrapped or unpacked and took four days to complete a two-day job.
+However, from the beginning, I treated this military move just like the last five.
+PCSes where movers left trash in our house, made racist remarks in front of our son, stole a furniture dolly, left multiple items unwrapped and took four days to complete a two-day job.

 Seeking Info on my Movers